davidbody/polk-city-tax-base/pitch/index.md

 In Iowa, property other than agricultural property is assessed at 100% of market value, and agricultural property is assessed at 100% of productivity and net earning capacity value.

 However, the value that is actually taxed is determined after applying "rollbacks" which vary over time and by property class.
 Here are the rollbacks for the 5 most recent years available.
+These apply statewide.

 <table>
 <tr><th>Year</th><th>Residential</th><th>Commercial</th><th>Industrial</th><th>Agricultural</th></tr>